 Thanks for reading this far, I hope this helped you decide if Xenotes is the right tour or excursion for your next trip.
 If you have any questions, please leave a comment below and I’ll try to answer them.

 If you’re planning to visit Xenotes, I suggest buying your tickets using the links I’ve posted in this review.
-They’re links to the official site so it’s secure, it consistently offers the lowest prices, and offers discounts.
-Plus, if you found this article helpful, using my links help support me and the site by allowing me to collect a tiny commission for referring you.
+They’re links to the official site so it’s secure, it offers the lowest prices, and offers discounts.
+Plus, if you found this article helpful, using my links help support me and my site by allowing me to collect a small commission for referring you.
 It doesn’t cost you anything extra, and I get a small reward which helps support the time and money required to maintain this site.
 My wife and I truly loved the Xenotes tour; we paid for everything ourselves, and I wrote this article voluntarily, so these are my honest opinions unaffected by my partnership with Xenotes & Grupo Xcaret.